February 9 – March 12, 2017

 In a queer analysis of figurative representation, emily north/em16 presents us with two large works on paper and one soft sculpture.
 These works celebrate rebirth through the bodies depicted, by vibrantly embodying renewal.
 Through her portrayals of human form, north poses a question about the visibility of the queer body, and whether who we are determines the paths we embark upon.

-Join us on Sat.
-February 18 from 1-6pm for Still Life, Still Alive – a conversation and performance with Awilda Rodríguez Lora and emily north as an extension of this exhibition.
+On Sat.
+February 18 from 1-6pm we hosted Still Life, Still Alive – a conversation and performance with Awilda Rodríguez Lora and emily north as an extension of this exhibition.